spine/hem/README.md

     └── specs
 ```

+The configuration file has several sections that control how the application is built and tested.
+For the `hem` section the following can be provided:

+* `hem.baseAppRoute` the url context from which hem will serve its files.
+* `hem.tests.runner` the way tests are executed, the default value is `browser`.
+If you have karma installed you can use `karma` as the value to fallback on the karma test runner.
-Hem also allows you to specify static JavaScript libraries to include, under the "libs" option:
+* `hem.proxy` allows you to specify proxy paths that will route requests to another server behind the scenes.

-    {
+        "/proxy":
+            "host": "www.yoursite.com"
+            "path": "/proxy"
+            "port": 8080

+For the `application` settings the following can be used:

+* `application.defaults` currently the only valid value is `spine`
+* `application.root` the root folder of your project files, defaults to the root directory of the project folder (same folder that the slug.coffe file is found)
+* `application.route` another way to append a `context` for the app when hem is serving files.
+The default value is `\\`.
+This value is appended to the `baseAppRoute` value to create the final url path to the application.
+* `application.static` allows you to list the path to multiple folders for serving static content.
+The default `spine` values are listed below.

+        "static":
+            "/": "public",
+            "/test": "test/public"

+* `application.js.libs` the `libs` folder is where hem looks to simply append files to the final application js file.
+If you list just a directory then all the js/coffee files in that directory are added.
+If you want the files added in a specific order then you can list the files individually.

         "libs": [
             "./lib/other.js"
         ]

-    }
+* `application.js.src` the `src` folder is where hem looks to find `js` files process and add to the final application css file.
+If you list just a directory then all the js/coffee files in that directory are added.
+Every file found in the `src` folder will be bundled with `CommonJS` and will need to be `required` for it to be used.

+        "src": [
+            "./app"
+        ]

-These will be included before the rest of your JavaScript, and without being wrapped in the CommonJS module transport format.
-In addition, Hem lets you specify an array of npm/Node dependencies, to be included in your application.
+* `application.js.modules` In addition, Hem lets you specify an array of npm/Node dependencies, to be included in your application.
+These dependencies will be statically analyzed, to recursively resolve additional dependencies, and then wrapped in the CommonJS module format, being served up with the rest of your application's JavaScript.
 For example, in a default generated Spine.app slug.json file, you'll find the following dependencies:

-    {
-      "dependencies": [
+        "modules": [
-        "es5-shimify",
-        "json2ify",
-        "jqueryify",
-        "jquery.tmpl",
-        "spine"
+            "spine",
+            "spine/lib/ajax",
+            "spine/lib/route",
+            "spine/lib/manager",
+            "spine/lib/local"
         ]
-    }

-These dependencies will be statically analyzed, to recursively resolve additional dependencies, and then wrapped in the CommonJS module format, being served up with the rest of your application's JavaScript.
-In other words, you don't have to have jquery.js, spine.js and json2.js floating around inside your application, they can be Node modules, installed through npm.
+* `application.js.target` the name of the single js file that is produced after all the src files are processed.
+If no value is provided the `spine` default is `public/application.js`

+        "target": "public/application.js"

+* `application.css.src` the `src` folder is where hem looks to find `css` files process and add to the final application css file.
+If you list just a directory then all the css/jade files in that directory are added.
+If you want the files added in a specific order then you can list the files individually.

+        "src": [
+            "./css/other.css"
+        ]

+* `application.css.target` the name of the single css file that is produced after all the src files are processed.
+If no value is provided the `spine` default is `public/application.css`

+        "target": "public/application.css"

+* `application.test` allows you to define which files are used for testing.
+This has similar settings as the `js` section of the application with the `src` and `target` fields.
+In addition there is the `commonjs` field that allows you to name the wrapper which is used to contain the modules.
+In this case you would use `specs('someControllerTest')` to require the test file.
+Also the `after` field allows you to append any javascript that needs to be executed to make sure your tests will run correctly.

+        "test":
+            "commonjs": "specs",
+            "src": [
+                "test/specs"
+            ],
+            "target": "test/public/specs.js"
+            "after": "require('lib/setup')"

 ## Usage